cburst/speech-analysis/README.md

 - Designed for research and educational use.
 - Azure scores reflect system-specific calibration and may differ from human rating scales.
 - Researchers should validate automated scores within their own instructional or research context before using them for consequential assessment.
+- The associated manuscript and dataset will be made publicly available upon publication.

 ---